Wood energy FAQs

 Unlike most electricity and fossil fuels, wood is a clean, efficient and renewable source of energy which has little or no negative impact on the environment.
 Although wood releases carbon when it is burned, this is off-set by the carbon which is absorbed when a tree is grown.
 Find out more on the environmental benefits of using wood energy page.

 Can I convert our existing heating system to use wood energy?

 In many cases the answer is yes!
 Find out more on the wood fuel options for schools and commercial buildings page.

 What is the wood supply situation in my area?

 New Zealand has an abundant wood fuel supply that for the foreseeable future will outstrip demand.
-For a national overview of supply, more information can be found in the New Zealand Biomass Resource Atlas.
+Refer to the Bioenergy Association of New Zealand (BANZ) for more information about wood supply in your area.

 How much energy can I get from wood?